The 2015 Classic on the Lake will take place on Saturday, October 10th.

 Bands will have 15 minutes to Set-up, warm up (optional), perform, exit the field, and clear the marching surface (outside the sidelines and/or endlines) of all equipment, instruments and props.
 When the band is ready, or at the end of the first four minutes (whichever comes first) the announcer will begin reading the official script.

-Music judges (2), Marching judges (2), GE judge (1), Auxiliary judge (1) Percussion judge (1).
+There will be five adjudicators that will be critiquing each band’s performance: Music and Marching judges (3), Auxiliary judge (1), and Percussion judge (1).
 All judges will be in the press box, with the possible exception of the Percussion judge, who may choose to be located on the field.

 Entrance and Exit: